morcs/beautiful-jekyll/introduction-to-elm.md

 ## Warmup

-Use [Ellie](https://ellie-app.com/) to follow along with the slides.
+During this part of the talk, use [Ellie](https://ellie-app.com/) to follow along with the slides.

 ## Hands-on exercises